South Dakota State Jackrabbits baseball: Erv Huether Field

 Erv Huether Field was also the name (from 1974 to 2001) of the Jackrabbit baseball program's home from 1958 to 2001.
 The old Erv Huether Field was demolished in 2001.
 From 2001 to 2007, the program played at Bob Shelden Field, a municipal venue in Brookings.

 In the spring of 2006, construction began on the present Erv Huether Field.
 Walls were completed in 2007, and batting cages and dugouts were added in the spring of 2008.
 On April 21, 2008, the new facility opened with a game against Presentation (SD), which South Dakota State won 22–3.
 In 2012, permanent seating was added, increasing the capacity for the stadium to 600.
 A new pressbox was added to the stadium also.

 Head coaches

 Erv Huether, for whom the venue is named, coached the South Dakota State baseball program for 34 seasons, from 1950 to 1983.
 His overall record was 352–376–2, and he was awarded several accolades, including a 1984 induction into the American Baseball Coaches Association Hall of Fame.

 NCAA Tournament

-South Dakota State has participated in the NCAA Division I baseball tournament once.
+South Dakota State has appeared in the NCAA Division I baseball tournament twice.